Dracaena Colorama Care: Growing The Colorama Marginata

 Shelter both indoor and outdoor plants from sudden drafts.
 They also prefer average room temperatures between 65° and 80° degrees Fahrenheit.

-Please do not expose your dragon tree to temperatures of 60° degrees Fahrenheit or below.
+Please do not expose your dragon tree to 60° degrees Fahrenheit or below.

 Colorama Plant Watering Frequency & Feeding